2013 Women's Challenge Cup: Final

 The final was played on 23 June 2013 at The LoveRugbyLeague.Com Stadium, Batley.
 The score was Bradford Thunderbirds 12–54 Thatto Heath.
+Claire McGinnis scored four tries for Thatto Heath and Amy Smith kicked seven goals.
 Following their success the Thatto Heath team were given a civic reception at St Helens Town Hall.

 Challenge Shield

 Shield Round One

 The first round was played on 26 May and 2 June: